1st-5th Grade Afterschool Program

 All 1st-5th Grade students have the option to do homework for either choice every Monday-Thursday.
 The Homework teacher is available to help individuals and provides quiet, engaging activities for students who are finished with their homework.

-Individual piano lessons with Vickie Chen are available for an additional cost of $35 per lesson.
-Scholarships are available.
+Individual piano lessons with Vickie Chen and Pei-Yeh Tsai are offered at an additional cost of $35 per lesson.
 Lessons take place in the Maria L. Baldwin school music room.
-For more information please contact Molly Juhlin at firstname.lastname@example.org or at (617) 349-6287 x11.
+For more information please contact Molly Juhlin at email@example.com or at (617) 349-6287 x11.

 Monthly Tuition Fees